JimLynchCodes/webinar-episode-1-code-challenge-solution/README.md

 Huzzah, we've completed the code challenge.
 Our tests are all passing and asserting the right things, so I guess we're done!

-See you next time for more TDD Solidity coding! bye for now! 👋
+See you next time for more TDD Solidity coding!
+Bye bye for now! 👋

 <br/>